mvsjober/build-pytorch-with-fakeroot/README.md

 I learned that the apptainer build process does not inherit `$TMPDIR` from the shell's environment, and pip needs somewhere to temporarily store huge downloads.

+The easiest solution seems to be to just bind an appropriate place to `/tmp` inside the container:

 ```bash
 apptainer build --bind=$TMPDIR:/tmp ...